 Inflation Rate in Bahrain averaged 1.64 percent from 2008 until 2022, reaching an all time high of 5.22 percent in January of 2009 and a record low of -3.60 percent in April of 2020.
 This page provides the latest reported value for - Bahrain Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bahrain Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Inflation Rate in Bahrain is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Bahrain to stand at 2.50 in 12 months time.
-In the long-term, the Bahrain Inflation Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+Inflation Rate in Bahrain is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bahrain Inflation Rate is projected to trend around 1.90 percent in 2023 and 1.60 percent in 2024, according to our econometric models.